team-settle/ds-interviews/sql/README.md

 5) What are the names of all the managers along with their team size and average employee rating given out?  #=> [manager_name, managed_employee_count, average_rating]

-Note: you may find the following tool helpful for testing the output of your SQL: http://sqlfiddle.com/ If you use this tool (mysql) you can create the tables above by pasting this script in:
+Note: you may find the following tool helpful for testing the output of your SQL: http://sqlfiddle.com/ If you use this tool you can create the tables above by pasting this script in (note this script is for mysql, might need to tweak for other sql flavors):

 ```SQL
 create table employees (